postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 <img alt="Add API Modal" src="https://assets.postman.com/postman-docs/add-to-private-api-network-v9.jpg" width="400px"/>

 > The APIs that you add to the Private API Network reflect the latest state of the API in your team workspace.
-In other words, changes made to the API in the workspace will be reflected in the network in real time.
+In other words, changes made to the API in the workspace are reflected in the network in real time.

 All API versions that are visible to consumers will be available on the Private API Network.
 Read more about [API versioning](/docs/designing-and-developing-your-api/versioning-an-api/).

-The API will immediately be visible in your team's [Private API Network](https://go.postman.co/network/private).
+The API will be visible in your team's [Private API Network](https://go.postman.co/network/private).
 From the listing, you can edit the network listing or remove the API from the network.

 ![Listing APIs in Private API Network](https://assets.postman.com/postman-docs/private-api-network-listing-v9.gif)

 You can also add an API to your team's Private API Network from the [API Builder](/docs/designing-and-developing-your-api/the-api-workflow/) via **APIs** in the sidebar.
 Select an API to see a high-level description on the **Overview** tab.
 Select **Add API to Private API Network** in the upper right corner of the overview page.

-If you have Editor access for an API, select **Add API to Private API Network** in the upper right corner of the overview page to add the API to your Private API Network.
+If you have Editor access for an API, select **Add API to Private API Network** in the upper right corner of the overview page.

 > If your team has turned on the [approval process](<!-- TODO:  -->), you can [request to add the API](<!-- TODO:  -->) by selecting **Request to add to Private API Network**.